Skip to content

 Curriculum Changes and Requirements

-• This year will be themed around issues of race, inequity, and the black experience.
-There will be changes to elements of the University of Florida Curriculum.
+• The 2020-2021 school year was focused on themes surrounding issues of race, inequity, and the black experience.
+The University stated it will "reevaluate and revise" elements of the University of Florida Curriculum.

 Political Actions and Support for Anti-Racism